Etticx/Etticx/README.md

 ### currently building

-- SME Health Indicator and Evaluator for Loan Decision (SHIELD) that utilises Extreme Gradient Boosting (XGBoost) with SHapley Additive exPlanation (SHAP) for interpretability
+- SME Health Indicator and Evaluator for Loan Decision (SHIELD) that utilises Random Forest with SHapley Additive exPlanation (SHAP) for interpretability

 ### stack I actually use